 Waiting time determines priority for housing within each band.
 A new applicant will be placed in the band that reflects their housing need.
-In all bands new applicants' waiting time will commence from the date of their qualification.
+In all bands new applicants' waiting time will commence from the date of their qualification with the exception of Band 1 which is based on the date priority was awarded.
 Any applicants listed before them will have greater priority for offers of accommodation.
 The length of time an applicant waits for an offer will be determined both by their position in a band, the number of properties directed towards that band, and by their choice of area and type of accommodation.